euc-dev/horizon-apis/docs/horizon-daas/index.md

   - toc
 ---

-This is a API documentation for the VMware Horizon Cloud Service - DaaS (first gen)
+This is a API documentation for the Horizon Cloud Service - DaaS (first gen)

 ::cards::